This is a

 This service is provided by RunKit and is not affiliated with npm, Inc or the package authors.

 Massive is not an object-relational mapper (ORM)!
-It doesn't use models, it doesn't track state, and it doesn't limit you to a single entity-based metaphor for accessing and persisting data.
+It doesn't use models, it doesn't track state, and it doesn't box you into working and thinking in terms of individual entities.
 Massive connects to your database and introspects its schemas to build an API for the data model you already have: your tables, views, functions, and easily-modified SQL scripts.

 Here are some of the highlights: